Feeding Habits and Food Requirements of the Shih Tzu

 Shih Tzus are known for their dainty and somewhat finicky eating habits.
 While each dog's preferences can vary, here are some common feeding habits of Shih Tzus:

-Slow Eaters: Shih Tzus tend to eat slowly.
-This leisurely approach to meals can be encouraged by using specialized slow-feed bowls to prevent gulping.
+- Slow Eaters: Shih Tzus tend to eat slowly.
+This leisurely approach to meals can be encouraged by using specialised slow-feed bowls to prevent gulping.

 Food Requirements